Welcome to the 83rd session of the Nevada Legislature!

 "There are nine National Wildlife Refuges in Nevada that are managed by the U.S. Fish and Wildlife Service in collaboration and coordination with numerous state and local partners: Sheldon, Anaho Island, Fallon, Stillwater, Ruby Lake, Ash Meadows, Desert, Moapa Valley, and Pahranagat.
 National Wildlife Refuge System lands and waters serve [...]"

-"There are nine National Wildlife Refuges in Nevada that are managed by the U.S. Fish and Wildlife Service in collaboration and coordination with numerous state and local partners: Sheldon, Anaho Island, Fallon, Stillwater, Ruby Lake, Ash Meadows, Desert, Moapa Valley, and Pahranagat.
-National Wildlife Refuge System lands and waters serve a purpose distinct from that of other U.S. public lands: Wildlife conservation drives everything on national wildlife refuges, from the purposes for which each refuge was established to the recreational activities offered, to the resource management tools used.
 The national wildlife refuges in Nevada are special places for wildlife and people.
-They provide important habitats for hundreds of plant and animal species, attract hundreds of thousands of visitors every year, and provide recreation opportunities that include hunting, fishing, wildlife viewing, photography, and education, as well as associated activities such as hiking, backpacking, boating, and camping.
+They provide important habitat for hundreds of plant and animal species, attract hundreds of thousands of visitors every year, and provide recreation opportunities that include hunting, fishing, wildlife viewing, photography, and education, as well as associated activities such as hiking, backpacking, boating, and camping.
 All these recreational activities support the outdoor recreation-based tourism economy in Nevada, especially in the small rural communities near the refuges.
-In the fiscal year 2020, recreational spending by 61 million visitors to national wildlife refuges helped generate about $3 billion in economic activity and support 41,000 jobs."
+In fiscal year 2019, recreational spending by 61 million visitors to national wildlife refuges helped generate over $3 billion in economic activity and support 41,000 jobs."

 Kevin DesRoberts

-US Fish and Wildlife Service—Desert National Wildlife Refuge
+US Fish and Wildlife Service—Desert National Wildlife Refuge Complex, Cowboy Country

 Visit Website